Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/methods.md

 template: simple

-Consider the following method for computing the maximum of two integers:
+Here's a method for computing the maximum of two integers:
 ```java
 public static int max(int num1, int num2){
     // method body is below